Updated: Nov 13, 2022

 The child's adjustment to the child's present home, school, and community.

 The capacity of each parent to allow and encourage frequent and continuing contact between the child and the other parent, including physical stress.

 The capacity of each parent to cooperate in childcare.

 Methods for assisting parental cooperation and resolving disputes and each parent's willingness to use these methods;

 The effect on the child if one parent has sole authority over the child's upbringing;

 All other factors having a reasonable bearing on the physical and psychological well-being of the child.

 Legal custody is important for your ability to decide what is in your child’s best interests.
-Don’t hesitate to call today for your free consultation.
+Don’t hesitate to call today for your consultation.
 By choosing the Law Office of Channe G. Coles, you will have guidance throughout the process and all of your questions will be answered.